Salle Bourgie

 Nicolas Ellis

-Nicolas Ellis is Music Director of the Orchestre National de Bretagne and Principal Guest Conductor of Les Violons du Roy.
-He is also Artistic Director of the Orchestre de l’Agora, which he founded in Montreal in 2013.
+ConductorNicolas Ellis is Music Director of the Orchestre National de Bretagne, Principal Guest Conductor of Les Violons du Roy and Artistic Director of Orchestre de l’Agora, which he founded in Montreal in 2013.

-Sarah Dufesne
+Sarah Dufresne

-SopranoCanadian soprano Sarah Dufresne has been celebrated for her “style and elegance” (Bachtrack), and “richness of tone... angelic high notes and admirable control” (ArtsDesk).
-The 2024/2025 season saw Sarah make role debuts as Ophelie in Thomas’ Hamlet with Opéra de Montréal, Gilda in Verdi’s Rigoletto with Pacific Opera Victoria, and Semele in Strauss’ Die Liebe der Danae with Bayerische Staatsoper.
-On the concert stage, she debuted with the London Symphony Orchestra as Yvette/Georgette in Puccini’s La Rondine with Sir Antonio Pappano.
+The 2024/2025 season saw Sarah make role debuts as Ophélie in Thomas’ Hamlet with Opéra de Montréal, Gilda in Verdi’s Rigoletto with Pacific Opera Victoria, and Semele in Strauss’ Die Liebe der Danae with Bayerische Staatsoper.
+On the concert stage, she debuted Yvette/Georgette in Puccini’s La Rondine with the London Symphony Orchestra.
+The 2025 Summer season saw Sarah debut at the Edinburgh Festival and the BBC Proms with the London Symphony Orchestra for a concert version of Puccini’s Suor Angelica, and a return to both Festival de Lanaudière for Orff’s Carmina Burana and Bayerische Staatsoper to reprise her role in Die Liebe der Danae.

 The 2023/2024 season included concert debuts with both the Winnipeg Symphony Orchestra and Toledo Symphony, as well as in both Cadogan and Wigmore Halls as an associate artist of The Mozartists.
 She finished her two-year residency with Royal Opera House’s Jette Parker Program, appearing on stage at Covent Garden in Bizet’s Carmen (Frasquita), Donizetti’s L’Elisir d’amore (Giannetta), and Humperdinck’s Hansel and Gretel (Dew Fairy), all to much critical acclaim.
 To close out her season, she appeared as the High Priestess in Verdi’s Aida under the baton of Yannick Nézet-Séguin and Orchestre Métropolitain at the Festival de Lanaudière.

 Sarah debuted on the stage of Covent Garden as Papagena (Die Zauberflöte), Lucia (The Rape of Lucretia), Der Hirt (Tannhäuser), Voce dal Cielo (Don Carlo), Barbarina (Le nozze di Figaro), and Tusnelda (Arminio).
 She had the great pleasure of working under the batons of Joana Mallwitz, Bertrand de Billy, Maxim Emelyanychev, and Sebastian Weigle, and the direction of Sir David McVicar, Oliver Mears, and Tim Albery.
-Additonally, the summer of 2023 saw Sarah’s debut with Orchestre Symphonique de Montréal for Orff’s Carmina Burana with Rafael Payare.

 Recently praised for her vocal technique and ease on the stage, Sarah’s 2021/2022 season included various concert performances with the l’Atelier lyrique, appearing with Chorus Niagara for Handel’s Messiah, as Anne for Ottawa Choral Society’s performance of Whitbourn’s Annelies, and covering various roles at l’Opéra de Montréal through her resident artist position.
 Sarah appeared on the mainstage at Place des Arts as Nora in Opéra de Montréal’s season opening production of Vaughn-William’s Riders to the Sea.
 In June of 2022, Sarah placed second in the Aria Division of the prestigious Concours Musical International de Montréal, garnering praise for her “tremendous dramatic presence,” and “astonishing clarity and vocal dexterity” (Opera Canada).